viz-eight7six/pic_finder/README.md

 ## Future Implementations

+### Styling

+  Basic styling is done, but could use improvements

 ### Spell Checking

   Actually this is already implemented in the backend with a 2 replace or 1 insertion algorithm, we can simply swap the methods in the search and it will work.
 However in this project we will keep it simple.